Niza46/SYNGAP1-Variant-Viewer/README.md

 # SYNGAP1 Variant Viewer

 An interactive R Shiny application for visualizing SYNGAP1 genetic variants using the Integrative Genomics Viewer (IGV).
-This tool enables researchers to explore patient variant data on a genome browser with dynamic filtering by available research resources.
+This tool enables researchers to explore variant data on a genome browser with dynamic filtering by available research resources.

 Developed for **[CURE SYNGAP1](https://curesyngap1.org/)** - a global group of families committed to accelerating the science to cure SYNGAP1 & to supporting each other.